benoitboidin/ben_website.github.io/content/en/experiences/pertinint.md

-# Laboratoire ERIC
+# ERIC Laboratory

-> **Développeur Python** • janvier 2022 - mars 2023 (3 mois)
+> **Python Developper** • January 2022 - March 2023 (3 months)
 > Stage • Lyon, Rhône-Alpes, France

-Un cadre intégratif récemment proposé par des chercheurs de l'Université de Princeton a permis d'identifier les gènes pertinents en repérant ceux dont les sites d'interaction ou autres sites fonctionnels sont enrichis en mutations somatiques dans les tumeurs.
-L'objectif du stage est d'analyser cette nouvelle méthode et d'enrichir le code associé de nouvelles fonctionnalités dans le cas non-Gaussien.
+Improvement of PertInInt, a genetic cancer identification framework so it can work in the gaussian case.

-Voici ci-après le résultat de mon analyse sous forme de mindmap :
+Here is a mindmap I created to better understand the framework :

 <br>